Contact:

 Rock surface

 The rock surface is the visible and workable skin of a rock mass.
 It determines how rock can be removed, split, stabilized, or prepared for subsequent construction stages.
 In application areas such as rock excavation and tunnel construction, natural stone extraction, and concrete demolition and special demolition, practice encounters very different surfaces: from fresh fracture faces and weathered joint faces to rock covered with shotcrete.
 For selecting and controlling the use of hydraulic rock and concrete splitters, rock wedge splitter, and concrete demolition shear by Darda GmbH, properties such as roughness, strength, joint spacing, and moisture provide the decisive framework.
+Consistent surface assessment using standardized descriptors and simple field tests improves method selection, productivity, and result quality across all stages of removal and preparation.

-Definition: What is meant by rock surface
+Definition: What is meant by the rock surface?

 The rock surface is the interface between intact rock and its surroundings.
 It consists of macroforms (e.g., bedding and joint planes, joints, veins, karst cavities) and microstructures (roughness, grain bonding, weathering crust).
 This surface can be fresh (fracture face), naturally formed (erosion or weathering surface), or technically modified (borehole collar, saw or shear start, shotcrete application).
 The rock surface governs crack propagation, splitting behavior, and force transmission in hydraulic methods, as well as the material-friendly transition between rock and overlying components.
+In design terms, it acts as a boundary condition that controls stress redistribution, water pathways, and the effectiveness of planned interventions.

 Formation and change of the rock surface

 Rock surfaces arise through tectonic separation (jointing, bedding, foliation), erosion and weathering (chemical, physical, biological), or through technical measures such as drilling, splitting, sawing, and shearing.
 Weathering can increase roughness, weaken mineral bonds, and open near-surface pore spaces.
-Moisture, freeze–thaw cycles, salt and CO2 ingress change surface strength and favor crack initiation.
+Moisture, freeze-thaw cycles, salt and CO2 ingress change surface strength and favor crack initiation.
 In a technical context, the rock surface is deliberately modified by boreholes, wedge-induced crack fronts, anchor drilling, or shotcrete overlays to control load paths or to initiate removal in a controlled way.
+Over time, cyclic loading, traffic-induced vibrations, or repeated wetting and drying further alter the edge zone, which can either facilitate controlled splitting or necessitate pre-treatment to avoid uncontrolled breakouts.

 Geological properties and surface types